Collaborations and partnerships to serve global goals

 Within the larger University of California school network, we participate in the system-wide global health initiative, known as the University of California Global Health Initiative, that brings together faculty from across schools and disciplines to design and discuss ways to collaborate for high-impact health initiatives around the globe.

-Outside of the University of California school system, we are part of a community of over 170 academic institutions that share best practices in global health through the Consortium of Universities in Global Health (CUGH).
+UCLA is part of a community of over 170 academic institutions that share best practices in global health through the Consortium of Universities in Global Health (CUGH).
 DGSOM faculty, staff, and students who work in global health regularly attend CUGH’s annual meeting to network, stay up to date on the latest global health research, and share best practices in global health education.

 Across the globe, we partner with institutions to contribute to sustainable health initiatives.
 These partnerships allow us to provide meaningful educational experiences for fourth-year students, residents, and fellows.
 Faculty play a number of roles in these partnerships, supporting clinical education, clinical service delivery, program implementation, and research.
-Currently, we have eight formalized partnership sites in seven countries across Africa, Asia, and Latin America, that serve as hosts for our UCLA trainees and where faculty are involved in collaborative projects.
+Currently, we have eight formalized partnership sites in seven countries across Africa, Asia, and Latin America that serve as hosts for our UCLA trainees and where faculty are involved in collaborative projects.
 These partnerships, as well as all other global partnerships and programs, can be explored through our global project map.